fortellerq/notes/proxmox.md

 args: -fda /var/lib/vz/template/iso/xp-satadrivers-ich9-flp.img
 ```
 After pressing F6, pick the one that says **Intel(R) ICH9R/DO/DH SATA AHCI Controller**

-Virtual hard drive should be SATA.
-We can enable Discard and SSD emulation and possibly use SSD Tweaker Pro to run Trim.

 Great resources:
 - https://forum.mattkc.com/viewtopic.php?t=206